nodejs/nodejs.org/apps/site/pages/en/learn/typescript/run-natively.md

 The `--experimental-strip-types` flag tells Node.js to strip the type annotations from the TypeScript code before running it.

 And that's it!
-You can now run typed JavaScript code directly in Node.js without the need to transpile it first, and use TypeScript to catch type-related errors.
+You can now run TypeScript code directly in Node.js without the need to transpile it first, and use TypeScript to catch type-related errors.
-In the future we all hope that this feature will be stable and available in the LTS version of Node.js, so that we can all enjoy it without any additional steps.
+Future versions of Node.js will include support for TypeScript without the need for a command line flag.

 ## Limitations

 At the time of writing, the experimental support for TypeScript in Node.js has some limitations.
-To allow typescript to run in node.js, our collaborators have chosen to only strip types from the code.
+To allow TypeScript to run in node.js, our collaborators have chosen to only strip types from the code.

-You can get more information on the [api docs](https://nodejs.org/docs/latest/api/typescript.html#unsupported-typescript-features)
+You can get more information on the [API docs](https://nodejs.org/docs/latest/api/typescript.html#unsupported-typescript-features)

 ## Important notes